 While doing so, take it one step further and find additional items to recycle, donate or dispose of.
 For example, when putting new clothes away see if there’s any you can eliminate.

-The sooner you remove things from the house, the more organized you’ll feel
+The sooner you remove things from the house, the more organized you’ll feel.
+Organize into categories, one being donations.

 I hope you enjoyed these tips for organizing after Christmas.
 Now you can kick back, relax and enjoy a glass of wine and start thinking about the new year!